Mydesire/-Spring-Microservices-in-Action-/di-2-zhang-shi-yong-spring-boot-lai-gou-jian-wei-fu-wu.md

 * _Constrained_—Microservices have a single set of responsibilities and are narrow in scope.
 Microservices embrace the UNIX philosophy that an application is nothing more than a collection of services where each service does one thing and does that one thing really well.

-* _Loosely coupled_—A microservice-based application is a collection of small ser- vices that only interact with one another through a non–implementation spe- cific interface using a non-proprietary invocation protocol \(for example, HTTP and REST\).
+* _Loosely coupled_—A microservice-based application is a collection of small ser- vices that only interact with one another through a non–implementation specific interface using a non-proprietary invocation protocol \(for example, HTTP and REST\).
 As long as the interface for the service doesn’t change, the owners of the microservice have more freedom to make modifications to the service than in a traditional application architecture.

 * _Abstracted_—Microservices completely own their data structures and data sources.
 Data owned by a microservice can only be modified by that service.
 Access control to the database holding the microservice’s data can be locked down to only allow the service access to it.